 Want to improve your skills and create stunning designs?
-Check out these seven tools for freelance web designers and enjoy your work even more.
+Check out these five tools for freelance web designers and enjoy your work even more.

 There are three types of people: Office workers, freelancers and freaks who somehow manage to combine both office work and freelancing.
 I know such freaks personally and I must admit that their true dedication to the job is respectable.

 To do that, you need to make your life easy with web design tools.
 There are a lot of them.
 And actually, every designer has his own magic “toolbox”.

 So here are the most popular tools I use.
 Try them out and make your life easier.